 This is a beginning-level course only for students with little to no guitar experience.
 You will need to provide your own acoustic guitar and method book for this course.

-Piano Keyboarding (SEM)
+Piano Keyboarding (Semester)

 This is a course for students with beginning, intermediate, or advanced level skills.
 Students will learn the basics of music notation, rhythm, melody and harmony through daily use of electronic pianos.
 Students progress through instruction utilizing a variety of piano books and supplementary materials.
 Access to a piano/keyboard outside the class is helpful but not necessary.